History of the Scythians: Conquest of Media

-In 652 BCE, Esarhaddon's eldest son, Šamaš-šuma-ukin, who had succeeded him as king of Babylon, rebelled against his younger brother Ashurbanipal: it took Ashurbanipal four years to fully suppress the Babylonian rebellion by 648 BCE, and another year to destroy the power of Elam, who had supported Šamaš-šuma-ukin, and, although Ashurbanipal would nevertheless be able to maintain control over Babylonia for the rest of his reign, the Neo-Assyrian Empire finally emerged from this crisis severely worn out.
+In 652 BCE, Esarhaddon's eldest son, Šamaš-šuma-ukin, who had succeeded him as king of Babylon, rebelled against his younger brother Ashurbanipal: it took Ashurbanipal four years to fully suppress the Babylonian rebellion by 648 BCE, and another year to destroy the power of Elam, who had supported Šamaš-šuma-ukin, and, although Ashurbanipal would nevertheless be able to maintain control over Babylonia for the rest of his reign, the Neo-Assyrian Empire emerged from this crisis severely worn out.

-By 625 BCE, the Medes had acquired knowledge of new ideologies and military technologies both from the sedentary powers like the Neo-Assyrian Empire and Urartu, and from the steppe nomads like the Cimmerians and the Scythians.
-Thanks to the Median integration of these influences, the Median king Phraortes had been able to combine Scythian and Neo-Assyrian military practices and create an organised army composed of distinct divisions of spearmen, archers, and cavalry, thus transforming Media into the dominant power of the Iranian Plateau.
+By 625 BCE, the Medes had acquired knowledge of new ideologies and military technologies, both from more sedentary powers like the Neo-Assyrian Empire and Urartu, and from steppe nomads like the Cimmerians and Scythians.
+Owing to successful integration of these influences by the Medes, their king Phraortes had been able to combine Scythian and Neo-Assyrian military practices to create an organised army composed of distinct corps of spearmen, archers, and cavalry, thereby transforming Media into the dominant power of the Iranian Plateau.

-When the revolt of Babylon broke out, Phraortes supported Šamaš-šuma-ukin, and Madyes helped Ashurbanipal repress the revolt externally by invading the Medes and imposing Scythian hegemony on Media.
+When the revolt in Babylonia broke out, Phraortes supported Šamaš-šuma-ukin, while Madyes helped Ashurbanipal to repress the revolt externally, by invading the Medes and imposing Scythian hegemony on Media.

-Under Scythian rule, the Medes adopted more Scythian weaponry and military tactics, especially in the domain of archery, and they also adopted mounted cavalry as the main form of cavalry warfare.
+Under Scythian rule, the Medes adopted still more Scythian weaponry and military tactics, especially in the domains of archery and cavalry warfare.

 Scythian hegemony in West Asia

-The Scythian conquest of Media itself, in turn, marked the beginning of a nearly 30-year long period of Scythian hegemony in West Asia which Graeco-Roman authors later called the "Scythian rule over Upper Asia," and during which the Scythian kingdom held hegemony not only in Trauscaucasia and Mannai, but would soon extend their rule to Urartu and Anatolia as well, with the various states in these regions, such as Mannai, Urartu and Media, continuing to exist under the suzerainty of the Scythian kingdom and having to pay tribute to it.
+The Scythian conquest of Media marked the beginning of a nearly 30-year long period of Scythian hegemony in West Asia, which Graeco-Roman authors later called the "Scythian rule over Upper Asia," when the Scythian kingdom not only held hegemony in Trauscaucasia and Mannai, but soon extended their rule to Urartu and Anatolia as well, with the various states in these regions, such as Mannai, Urartu and Media, continuing to exist under the suzerainty of the Scythian kingdom and tributary to it.